Carpet Cleaning Myths

-walk along a beach?
 Its like that every time you step on your carpet, you grind dirt into the carpet, grinding your expensive yarns

 down into those worthless fibers that fill up your vacuum bag.
 A dirty carpet will not last as long as a clean carpet and every

 carpet fibers.
 Dirt will stick to these scratches and will not vacuum off.
-The longer you wait to have your carpet cleaned, the more
+The longer you wait to have your carpet steam cleaned, the more

 damage you do to your carpet.

 Oily residues from the street and air are bonding to the carpet.
-They are brought in from your shoes, or from sweaty feet, or from

-the kitchen.
-Slightly sticky, they grab dirt and lock it on.
+You bring in dirt, from your shoes, or from the sweaty feet slightly sticky, they grab dirt and lock it on.
 Soils bond with the carpet through a process called “oxidation” causing color change, and it becomes permanently attached.
 If you wait too long, you are throwing away the key to unlocking dirt and oil in your carpet.
 Clean before traffic, lanes show up!
 The longer you wait between cleaning the more soiling becomes permanent.

 MISCONCEPTION #1A: You should wait as long as possible before having your carpets cleaned for the FIRST TIME!

 carpet steam cleaning will remove soils and pollutants without removing any finish from a carpet, even a 5th generation carpet.
 The

-It will in fact last longer, look better, feel softer and smell fresher.
+It will in fact last longer, look better, feel softer, and smell fresher.

 If you waited 2 years or more before cleaning your new carpet it may indeed soil faster if you choose not to reapply carpet protection

 Carpet protectors wear off after 6 months to a year just as polish wears off a car.
 Therefore, carpet that unprotected will re-soil faster than protected carpet it worth cleaning to help preserve it.

-By cleaning your carpet more frequently, i.e. On a maintenance plan, you will increase the life span of your carpet and save
+By cleaning your carpet more frequently, i.e. on a maintenance plan, you will increase the life span of your carpet and save

-Clean your carpet for hygienic rather than for appearance.
+Steam clean your carpet for hygienic rather than for appearance.

 It will be healthier and you will never see a soil build up or a traffic lane.
 Excessive wear occurs when the carpet reaches the

-“Unacceptable Appearance Level”.
+“Unacceptable Appearance Level.”
 It begins to wear faster, looks dirtier more often, and will need replacement sooner.
 You will

 You can Pay NOW, or pay LATER!